 Doesn’t the police consider hate speech, arson attacks against asylum reception centers, and the rise of the far right in Finland greater threats?

-Like Finland, the police too suffers from dear little cultural diversity among its ranks.
+Like Finland, the police too suffer from dear little cultural diversity among its ranks.
 There is only one black policeman in all of Finland.
 How many policemen and policewomen speak Arabic?

 The fact that about half of those police surveyed said they voted for the NCP and PS suggests why they considered asylum seekers as the biggest threat to Finnish security.
 All this does is destroy the credibility of the police service among migrants and Finns who aren’t white like them.